People with disabilities

 In 2017, Council adopted the Disability Inclusion Action Plan which outlines Council's commitment to improving opportunities for people of all ages with any disability to participate fully in community life.

-If you need assistance with your disability please contact Council's Ageing and Disability Community Planner on 02 4934 9700.
+For further information please contact Community Planner - Ageing and Disability on 02 4934 9700.

 Maitland has two accessible playgrounds.

-- Maitland Park has a Liberty Swing that is operated by a MLAK key, which can be accessed at the Maitland Council Administration Building, High Street Maitland.
+- Maitland Park has a Liberty Swing that is operated by a MLAK, which can be accessed at the Maitland Council Administration Building, High Street Maitland.

 - Morpeth Common is a fenced accessible playground with a hammock swing and accessible rocking equipment.